freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index950.md

 ## Description
 <section id='description'>
-The `some` method checks if any element of the array satisfies the provided testing function.
+The <code>some</code> method checks if any element of the array satisfies the provided testing function.
-Add `someeven` to `spreadsheetFunctions`, which checks if any of the items passed in are even.
+Add <code>someeven</code> to <code>spreadsheetFunctions</code>, which checks if any of the items passed in are even.
 </section>

 ## Instructions